 How to Buy Your Ticket from Medellin to Salento

-You can either book directly on the Flota Occidental website, or use a third party app like BusBud or BookAway.
-I often use a third party app because, although it is usually a couple of dollars more expensive, it’s easier to get your money back or change routes if something goes wrong.
+You can either book directly on the Flota Occidental website, or use a third party app like BusBud.
+I really like BusBud (and other third party apps like BookAway), because, although it is usually a euro or two more expensive, it’s easier to get your money back or change routes if something goes wrong.
 (Don’t even get me started on the time we booked in-person at a bus station in Argentina to save $5, which meant we didn’t get told when the bus was cancelled and almost didn’t get our money back…)

 Anyway, if you want to go with a different bus company, there are others that offer this route, but you have to physically go to the bus station in Medellin to buy your ticket.
 There are several bus stations in Medellin, but the one with buses going south (i.e. to Salento) is called Terminal del Sur.
 If you want to buy your ticket and travel on the same day, it’s a good idea to arrive early.
 You’ll likely get the cheapest prices and the biggest variety of departure times by doing it this way, but you have the added inconvenience of either going to the bus station twice, or risking not getting a ticket if you buy right before you travel.

-Remember to take your passport or a copy with you when you book, because you will need your passport number.
+Remember to take your passport or a copy with you when you book, as they’ll ask for it (if you book online they’ll ask you to put your passport number on your ticket).

 Bus Companies Travelling Between Medellin and Salento